|Open to||For students at Washington|

 This permanent endowment scholarship was established by Donald R. McCaskie and his family after 38 years of service to the Franklin Pierce School District.

-The Donald and Geraldine McCaskie Scholarship is intended to encourage and assist two Washington High School graduating seniors, one male and one female, to enter training in a vocational-technical training program or a professional/technical program at a community college in Washington State.
+The Donald and Geraldine McCaskie Scholarship is intended to encourage and assist two graduating seniors from any high school in the Franklin Pierce School District to enter training in a vocational-technical training program or a professional/technical program at a community college in Washington State.

 |Amount||2 scholarship(s) of $1,000 each. (total annual contribution: $2,000)|